Our work

 Supporting UK Wildlife

-Our staff guide the native species conservation work here at the zoo, mainly through habitat surveying and Toad Patrols - helping toads to cross roads safely during their annual migration.
+Our staff guide the native species conservation work here at the zoo, mainly through support of local wildlife groups and habitat restoration projects.

 The zoo itself is also home to a variety of native species - we like to help them along by creating habitats and feed stations spaced throughout the zoo.